Senzoku District

 “What if he doesn’t want to?”

 “Then he doesn’t want to.”
 Chadwick shrugged.
-“I’d leave it at that.
-It’s all a matter of degree.
+“Leave it at that.
 You can talk anybody into getting baptized.
-Converting them is another matter.”
-He laid his chopsticks across his bowl, leaned back in his chair, folded his arms.
+But you can’t convert them if they don’t want to.”
+He placed his chopsticks across the bowl, leaned back in his chair, folded his arms.
 “Tell me, how’s the mission?”

 Thackeray shrugged.
-“Don’t know.
+“Hard to say.
 Well, it’s not quite what I thought it would be.”

 “Not surprising.
 The real world’s pretty hard on idealists.”